 transmitted are specified in the document Data Handling Procedures Related to the Data Security and Stewardship Policy.

-Classification requirements may change due to changes in laws or contractual obligations.
+c.
+Classification of data and requirements may change due to changes in laws or contractual

 d.
 Staff authorized to access or disclose, YELLOW, ORANGE, OR RED data are required